Introducing allergen foods to your baby

 When an infant is ready, at around 6 months, but not before 4 months, start to introduce a variety of solid foods, starting with iron-rich foods, while continuing breast feeding.

-This nip allergies in the bub website provides loads of information on introducing nuts, eggs, dairy, and wheat in your babies diet and different forms of these foods depending on how old bub is.
+This nip allergies in the bub website provides loads of information on introducing nuts, eggs, dairy, and wheat in your baby's diet and different forms of these foods depending on how how many months Bub is.

 It also gives important information symptoms of allergy reactions if your baby does react to any foods.

-A note on nuts: introduce peanuts but also tree nuts as well!
-In a form that baby can tolerate of course as a paste or very finely ground up and mixed into foods.
+A note on nuts: introduce peanuts but also tree nuts as well In a form that baby can tolerate such as a paste or very finely ground up and mixed into foods.